tornadoweb/tornado/docs/releases/next.rst

   `.WebSocketHandler.get_compression_options` to enable on the server side, and use the ``compression_options`` keyword argument to `.websocket_connect` on the client side.
+* When the appropriate packages are installed, it is possible to yield `asyncio.Future` or Twisted ``Defered`` objects in Tornado coroutines.

 Backwards-compatibility notes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~